 Work with local charities

-Although we told ourselves that our litter picking adventures totally counted, the fact is, it was something we did for a few hours on a Saturday.
+Although we told ourselves that our litter picking adventures totally counted, it was also something we did for a few hours on a Saturday.
 Yes, technically, it was an all-staff Chicken Fruit volunteering day, but on the other hand, it was also just Jonny and Lindsey nipping down to a local reservoir to help out for a bit on a weekend.

 However, like the good networkers we are desperately trying to be, we managed to drop the “we have an animation studio!” bomb while we were there, and the good people at the Friends of the Welsh Harp group got in touch with us a few months later.